zenustech/zeno/CONTRIBUTING.md

 }  // end of namespace awesomenamespace

-ZENO_NAMESPACE_END    // all codes should be wrapped with ZENO_NAMESPACE_BEGIN/END
+ZENO_NAMESPACE_END    // all code should be wrapped with ZENO_NAMESPACE_BEGIN/END
 ```

 See also [.clang-format](.clang-format) for automated formatting rules.